awsdocs/aws-cdk-guide/v2/get_ssm_value.md

 At times, it's useful to provide a parameter at synthesis time\.
 By doing this, the AWS CloudFormation template will always use the same value instead of resolving the value during deployment\.

 To read a value from the Systems Manager Parameter Store at synthesis time, use the [valueFromLookup](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ssm.StringParameter.html#static-valuewbrfromwbrlookupscope-parametername) method \(Python: `value_from_lookup`\)\.
-This method returns the actual value of the parameter as a [Runtime context](context.md) value\.
+This method returns the actual value of the parameter as a [Context values and the AWS CDK](context.md) value\.
 If the value is not already cached in `cdk.json` or passed on the command line, it is retrieved from the current AWS account\.
 For this reason, the stack *must* be synthesized with explicit AWS environment information\.

 The following is an example: